Updated December 2022

 ☑️ Training and Development Specialist.
 As the name suggests, this is a specialized HR role.
 There are both entry-level and senior versions of this position, which focus on fostering talent and creating professional development initiatives within an organization.
 At the senior level, you would be reporting to management on talent retention, turnover, and employee engagement—considered key factors in business success.

 ☑️ Talent Acquisition Specialist: This is becoming a very important role in the HR industry.
-In some sectors (such as IT and skilled trades) there are far more jobs than available applicants.
+In many sectors, there are far more jobs than available applicants.
 Companies are in tight competition to recruit the most desirable candidates.
-The Talent Acquisition Specialist plays a key role in helping companies identify, attract and hire the best people.
+The talent acquisition specialist plays a key role in helping companies identify, attract and hire the best people.

 HR managers also handle compliance, employee relations, and evaluations.
 Crucially, they report to senior management on how HR policies align with over-arching business needs and goals.
 Typically, it takes several years of experience to qualify for HR manager positions.